$0 Destination Wedding Guide — Legal Requirements, Vendor Hiring & Guest Logistics

 Not ready for the full guide?
 Download our free Destination Wedding Quick-Start Checklist — the first 10 decisions every couple needs to make when planning a wedding abroad, including the legal vs. symbolic question, guest communication timeline, and venue research steps.

 Stop panic-scrolling embassy websites at 3am.
-Get the guide that tells you exactly what you need, when you need it, and how to get it — for your country, your destination, and your situation.
+Get the Passport-First Planning System that tells you exactly what you need, when you need it, and how to get it — for your country, your destination, and your situation.